 - Hoist by His Own Petard: In Endtime, you can use the lava mechanic against him by using it to empower your own weapons as well as Baine's.
 Also, periodically, he'll throw one of the large totems off his back at a player, and the player can catch it and toss it back at him to deal a lot of damage and stun him.

 - Idiot Ball: There was once a Tribe of Tauren called the Stonespire Tribe.
 They were wiped out to three men by the Dwarves, who set up Bael Modan on their former home.
 This is followed in Cataclysm by the Alliance leading a campaign across the Barrens, sacking and razing the civilian village of Taurajo, and laying siege to Mulgore.
 The locals of Taurajo establish Vendetta Point to defend Taurajo's survivors, and try to keep the Alliance out of Mulgore.
 What does Baine do?
 He exiles the Tauren of Vendetta Point from Thunder Bluff for inciting violence.
+This is more a matter of writers' inconsistency however, as Tides of War makes it clear that Vendetta Point was used to strike back against the Alliance.
+Baine also reiterates that he could not condemn the Tauren who chose revenge.

 - It Was a Gift: Fearbreaker.
 Anduin's personal gift to him.
 But he doesn't feel worthy of it, so he returns it to Jaina in Tides of War.